-MIAMI Florida, March 27, 2021 - Proposals for a changed governance structure of The University of the West Indies set forth in the July 2020 “Report of The UWI Chancellor’s Commission on Governance of The UWI” are disturbing.
+MIAMI, Fla, March 29, 2021 - Proposals for a changed governance structure of The University of the West Indies set forth in the July 2020 “Report of The UWI Chancellor’s Commission on Governance of The UWI” are disturbing.
 They seem to place decision making in the hands of a small unit that defeats years of the normal democratic structure that affords true academic participation in determination of critical aspects of the university’s core activities.

 The new financing core, placing a significant increase in student fees in the current economic circumstances of the region is really a non-starter, unless the objective is to transform the very mission of the university.

 Furthermore, the Commission’s bases for its recommendation to abolish the “Finance and General Purposes Committee” at both entity-wide and Campus levels — whether consciously or not — fits remarkably well into the ‘Friedman doctrine’ or ‘Shareholder primacy’.
 Here, a corporation is responsible exclusively, to its shareholders, maximizing shareholder value devoid of shared responsibility for externalities.
 The critical question is, who are the shareholders?

 Additionally, the way in which the whole episode has been handled is rather puzzling.
 Norms appear to have been shattered as Vice Chancellor Beckles’ contract remains in an uncertain state following a procedure that can only be described as unprecedented.
 This fact alone serves to feed notions of conspiracy — absence of good faith.
 But there are so many other relevant issues for university level education in the Caribbean, particularly in the world economy’s current state of turmoil.